 Think of it another way.
 The amount of water you drink isn’t consistent.
 Go to the gym or for a run and you soon find yourself reaching for a bottle of water or some electrolytes to quench your thirst.
 That’s because exercising put strain on your body, you sweat and lose water and minerals which then need to be replenished.
 From a vitamin perspective it is much the same; vitamin requirements fluctuate dependant on the situation we are in, such as if we are stressed, run down, fighting an infection or lacking sleep, the vitamins levels our body needs goes up.
 So, in times of need the amount of vitamin that is optimal can be much higher.
 For example, some scientific studies have administered doses of up to 8 grams of vitamin C per day to an individual when experiencing cold and flu to have the maximum impact.
 That’s an incredible 100x more than your RDA.
 So, what this suggests is that the best way to approach your vitamins is perhaps have a daily supplement that covers your base needs, but then in times of need, have some additional supplements that will help your body function optimally.
 Food for thought, for sure and a potentially simple way to help us lead healthier lives.

-(Please note, that the people in the study were being medically supervised and we recommend staying withing the safe upper limit set by the EU which suggests no more than two grams of vitamin C per day.)
+(Please note, that the people in the study were being medically supervised and we recommend staying within the safe upper limit set by the EU which suggests no more than two grams of vitamin C per day.)